rwnx/pynonymizer/doc/strategyfiles.md

 ```
 All update_column types support a `where` key, that can be used to add conditions to updates.
 This is only available in the verbose syntax, and must be a string of predicate(s) that will be appended to the query.
 Pynonymizer does not check syntax for sql, so you must ensure that what you've written works in your database's language.

-Update statements will be grouped on the content of the where key and executed together.
+Update statements will be grouped on the content of the where key and executed together, i.e. if you have 2 unique WHERE statements, pynonymizer will execute 3 update statements: 1 with 1st where clause, 1 with 2nd where clause, 3rd with no where clause.

 #### Column Strategy: `empty`
 Replaces a column with an empty value (usually `''`)